Holiday Cottage in Tunbridge Wells, Kent

 If you would like some guidance from our team on this property or help in finding the ideal holiday property please call our team on 01227 464958 or email.

-Upper Walk Apartment is located along the upper part of the famous Pantiles at the Southern end of Royal Tunbridge Wells, just a 10 minute walk from the railway station.
+The Lower Pantiles Apartment is in the centre of the famous Pantiles at the Southern end of Royal Tunbridge Wells, just a 10 minute walk from the railway station.

-Bewl Water is also a half hours drive - known as the largest area of inland water in the South East.
+Again 30 minutes away is Bewl Water - the largest area of inland water in the South East.
 If you are a water sports enthusiast, this is the place to visit with lots of activities including sailing, canoeing and wind-surfing.
 Bowles Outdoor Centre is situated just 10 minutes away where you can learn to rock climb, build rafts and even ski on the 2 dry ski slopes.